Internal Parasites - Worms

 The Direct Life-cycle: The chicken expels the worm eggs in it's droppings and another chicken then eats these eggs and becomes infested as well.

 Knowing these life-cycles can help you to keep your chickens from ingesting too many of these worms.
 Proper hygiene and coop/run maintenance will help to keep worm populations under control.
 Keep the coop and run as clean and dry as possible.
 Worms thrive in moist, warm environments.
 Chickens confined to runs are prone to the Direct Life-cycle worms.
 Free ranging chickens are prone to the Indirect Life-cycle worms and by keeping an eye on your flock, you can sometimes spot signs of worm infestations.
-(Thin, watery, dark green diarrhea in very small amounts is a classic symptom along with a slow crop.
-Weight loss and pale combs).
 Proper management and good sanitation can allow chickens to develop resistance to worms through gradual exposure.
 Of course stress, disease, or old age can cause the bird to lose the ability to control internal worms.

 Keeping an eye on your flock and worming when you see signs of worms is the best way to keep your birds healthy.
 Any bird that has diarrhea, has lost a lot of weight, is weak and lethargic, has a pale comb, head drawn in, loss of interest in life, may be infested with worms.